wpilibsuite/frc-docs/source/docs/software/advanced-control/feedforward.rst

 Feedforward Control in WPILIB
 =============================

-.. todo:: link to conceptual feedforward article when it's done
+.. todo:: link to conceptual feedforward/feedback article when it's done

 .. note:: This article covers the in-code implementation of feedforward control with WPILib's provided library classes.
 For an explanation of the concepts involved in feedforward, see <TODO: link>.